 The Heart of the South West LEP operates within an Assurance Framework which sets out its governance arrangements, policies and protocols, and the relationship with the accountable local authority including management of funding.
 This can be downloaded from the list below, along with other relevant policies.

 These set out the terms of reference for our board and how it will operate.

-The Heart of the South West Local Enterprise Partnership and its accountable body, Somerset County Council, have responsibility for ensuring that all funding decisions are made in accordance with the Assurance Framework, which ensures robust and accountable processes are in place, as required by Government in dealing with public funds.
+The Heart of the South West Local Enterprise Partnership and its accountable body, Somerset Council, have responsibility for ensuring that all funding decisions are made in accordance with the Assurance Framework, which ensures robust and accountable processes are in place, as required by Government in dealing with public funds.
 The Chief Executive is responsible for day to day processes and ensuring value for money is delivered.